islashu/neovim-config/zsh.md

 if you are using zinit to download you can just refer to the template if you are using git, then you need to specific the theme as THEME="powerlevel10k"

+6. Change terminal colorscheme, this affects the background bash -c "$(curl -fsSL https://raw.githubusercontent.com/denysdovhan/gnome-terminal-one/master/one-dark.sh)" # for one dark pro color scheme, you can search for other gnome terminal colorscheme

-6. Refer to this very well done configuration if you are lost for the .zshrc https://github.com/dreamsofautonomy/zensh/blob/main/.zshrc
+ Refer to this very well done configuration if you are lost for the .zshrc https://github.com/dreamsofautonomy/zensh/blob/main/.zshrc